Loading

 History and Philosophy

-The Geraldton Flexible Learning Centre (GFLC) has been operating since 2010, providing a much-needed alternative option for education in the Midwest region of Western Australia.
-GFLC offers one of very few options available in regional WA for young people who have been disengaged from mainstream education.
-The philosophy of the GFLC draws on the spirit and vision of Edmund Rice Education Australia (EREA) and is firmly grounded in the Charter document of this organisation (see www.erea.edu.au).
-As a Curriculum and Re-Engagement (CARE) school, GFLC provides young people from this area the opportunity to re-engage with education in a supported learning environment.
+The Geraldton Flexible School (GFS) has been operating since 2010, providing a much-needed alternative option for education in the Midwest region of Western Australia.
+GFS offers one of very few options available in regional WA for young people who have been disengaged from mainstream education.
+The philosophy of the GFS draws on the spirit and vision of Edmund Rice Education Australia (EREA) and is firmly grounded in the Charter document of this organisation (see www.erea.edu.au).
+As a Curriculum and Re-Engagement (CARE) school, GFS provides young people from this area the opportunity to re-engage with education in a supported learning environment.
 The school achieves its mission through a framework for negotiating outcomes known as Operation by Principle.
 These principles RESPECT, HONESTY, SAFE & LEGAL & PARTICIPATION mimic the social norms of a civilised society.
-Here at GFLC principles are used by both young people and staff to negotiate learning, build personal relationships and resolve conflict.
+Here at GFS principles are used by both young people and staff to negotiate learning, build personal relationships and resolve conflict.

 Services